SacredShart/SacredShart.github.io/README.md

-(Click links with middle mouse button to open in a new tab)
+>Click links with the middle mouse-button to open in a new tab

 [Git-Guide](https://rogerdudler.github.io/git-guide/)